 time for nat to cash in one of her christmas presents: the gravity girls clinic.

 the day started with a bit of a drizzle and snow up the mountain. great riding conditions.

 real mountain bikers are of course not deterred by a bit of rain, especially not gravity girls. so everyone rugged up and got on the chairlift. i am sure the first meters were very cold.

-the crew first did another run down the flow trail and then applied what they had learned on the all mountain trail.
+the crew first did another run down the flow trail starting with the slightly more technical section starting behind eagle’s nest and then applied what they had learned on the all mountain trail.

 they cut a new section in between sponars and gunbarrel that is a lot of fun with great rocky rollers and jumps and lots of berms.

 natalie loved it! she also loved being the first to follow jo, the coach.

 the trail then runs down merritts before ducking into the bush again.